Overview

 Value

-Here’s the real question: is the IdeaPad Slim 5 worth $200 more?
+Here’s the real question: is the IdeaPad Slim 5 worth a bit more?
 Yes.
-The jump from 8 GB to 16 GB RAM alone is worth $100, and the storage and build quality improvements account for the rest.
-The Aspire Go 15 at $399 is a good laptop for extremely tight budgets, but anyone who can stretch to $599 should.
+The jump from 8 GB to 16 GB RAM alone is worth to me, and the storage and build quality improvements account for the rest.
+The Aspire Go 15 is a good laptop for extremely tight budgets, but anyone who can stretch to should.

 Verdict

 The Lenovo IdeaPad Slim 5 wins this comparison.
-The double RAM, double storage, better build, and faster processor justify the $200 premium.
-The Acer Aspire Go 15 remains a solid pick if $400 is a hard ceiling.
+Double the RAM, double the storage, better build, faster processor.
+The the premium is justified.
+The Acer Aspire Go 15 remains a solid pick if is a hard ceiling.
 It handles basic tasks well and doesn’t feel cheap to use.
-But if your budget has any flexibility, the IdeaPad is the better investment.
+But if your budget has any flexibility at all, the IdeaPad is the better investment.